Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [json2csharp](http://json2csharp.com) - Generate C# classes from JSON.
 * [letsencrypt-win-simple](https://github.com/Lone-Coder/letsencrypt-win-simple) - A Simple ACME Client for Windows.
 * [NuGetPackageExplorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer) - Create, update and deploy Nuget Packages with a GUI.
+* [NugetVisualizer](https://github.com/sepharg/NugetVisualizer) - Visualize all of the nuget packages and their corresponding versions for a set of given git repositories or folders.
 * [OctoLinker](https://github.com/OctoLinker/browser-extension) - Navigate through `projects.json` files efficiently with the OctoLinker browser extension for GitHub.
 * [Opserver](https://github.com/opserver/Opserver) - Stack Exchange's Monitoring System.
 * [ShareX](https://github.com/ShareX/ShareX) - Free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from. [https://getsharex.com](https://getsharex.com)